dryty93/HiroGlifx/ReadMe.txt

 1:What is HIROGLIFX?
 2:Creating a HIROGLIFX project
+3:Data Structures
-3:Ints & Strings
+4:Ints & Strings
-4: Decorators and Variable Declaration
+5: Decorators and Variable Declaration
-5: Keywords
+6: Keywords
-6: UI (User Input)
+7: UI (User Input)
-7: Loops
+8: Loops
-8: User Generated Functions
+9: User Generated Functions
-9: BluePrints
+10: BluePrints

 1.What is HIROGLIFX?